kendryte/kendryte-doc-standalone-programming-guide/en/GPIO.md

-# 通用输入/Output (GPIO)
+# GPIO

 ## Overview

-芯片有8个通用GPIO。
+GPIO stands for General Purpose Input Output.
+The chip has 8 general purpose GPIOs.

 ## Features

-GPIO 模块具有以下功能：

-- 可配置上下拉驱动模式
+The GPIO unit has the following features:

+- Configurable up and down drive mode

 ## API